szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.6.2

+ - The documentation is now integrated into the Documentation Center.
+ - Bug fix: full compatibility with Mathematica 10.0 restored.

 #### Version 1.6.1

- - Bug fix: better error checking for the CacheSize option.
+ - Bug fix: better error checking for the CacheSize configuration option.

 #### Version 1.6.0

  - `MaTeX` now threads over lists.
 A list is batch-processed using a single run of LaTeX, which is much faster than element-wise processing.
 Implemented by [Andreas Ahlrichs](https://github.com/aquadr).

     Note that this changes behaviour slightly.
 Previous versions of MaTeX compiled `MaTeX[{1, x^2, x/2}]` as a single expression.
 Now each element of the list is converted to a separate result.
 To restore the old behaviour, apply `TeXForm` explicitly: `MaTeX[TeXForm[{1, x^2, x/2}]`.

  - Expressions with head `TeXForm` are now automatically handled.

  - Bug fixes: Better handling of CR/LF line endings and character encodings.

 #### Version 1.5.0

  - Much improved LaTeX error reporting.
 Please report any problems you notice with the new error reporting.
  - MaTeX now checks for common user errors and issues warnings.
 Turn them off using `Off[MaTeX::warn]`.

 #### Version 1.4.0

  - Separated `"Preamble"` and `"BasePreamble"` options.
 The default preamble is now in `"BasePreamble"`.
 The `"Preamble"` option can be set without needing to worry about the default.